kolman111802/Robotics-HKUST-2020-Tutorial/Tutorial 1 - Advanced C/tutorial_1_hw.md

 	2. 06/06/2004
 	3. 01/01/1933
 	```
 * The user should choose one of the saved data by entering a number and the program should print out the corresponding item.
+(The user will always input a valid choice here, meaning if there are only 3 choices, the user will always choose from 1,2 or 3)
     * Sample I/O:

 	```c